Ruben-Parra-Montenegro/Albert/ReadMe.md

 Essentially making a simple agent anyone with a few free api keys can use, modify and mess around with.
 A plus would be if I can actually make it usefull.

+Goals:

+- Utilize MCP
+- Utilize Docling
+- Create an interesting you find useful
+- Make the CLI interesting to look at.(looks like stuff is happening when actions are being taken just to alert you the agent is doing things.)
+- Model configuration
+- Structured output
+- Conversational memory
+- keep it simple and functional(hopefully)

 ## Requirements
 - Python 3.12.12